MetOffice/simulation-systems/source/Development/TestSuites/jules.rst

 Testing JULES
 =============

-JULES testing is run with the following command from a working copy:
+JULES testing is run with the following command from the top directory of a local clone:

 .. code-block::

-    rose stem --group=all --new
+    cylc vip -z g=all -n <name/of/suite> ./rose-stem

 -----